jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 NOTE: If a placer algorithm results in multiple instances of the object, the instances are named using the "place-name" specified, with a dash ('-") and a number appended, where that number is zero to the number of instances placed minus one.

-### Built-in Placers

-SquidSpace.js provides the following 'built in' placer hooks:

-* 'default' – A basic placer that puts a single instance of an object at a specified position

-* 'linear-series' – A placer that puts a specified number of instances of an object in a row

-* 'rectangle' – A placer that puts a specified number of instances of an object in a rectangle

-* TODO: Other built-in placers

 ### Placement Configuration

 None at this time.